-Fair value estimation (Continued) (c)
+(c) Fair value estimation (Continued)

-There is no transfer between the different levels of fair value measurement hierarchy of financial instruments for the years ended 31 December 2022 and 2021.
+There is no transfer between the different levels of fair value measurement hierarchy of financial instruments for the years ended 31 December 2023 and 2022.

 (i) Financial instruments in Level 1:

 Listed securities and debt investments are stated at market prices.
 The quoted market price used for financial assets held by the Group is the bid price at the end of the reporting period.
 They are included in Level 1.